 The downside, this area is not conducive for cheese production due to the hot summer temperatures and extreme arid climate.
 At one time, the Arabs renamed the area to “Al Mansha” which means land without water.
 Needless to say, the Spanish changed the name to Mancha.

-Manchego Cheese is made from Sheep Milk, precisely from the Sheep Breed “Oveja Manchega“.
+Manchego Cheese is a Spanish Cheese made from Sheep Milk, precisely from the Sheep Breed “Oveja Manchega“.
 The Oveja Manchega sheep is a rustic animal that is perfectly suited for turning animal food into really nice milk.
 These sheep are a productive breed and the entire feeding process is strictly controlled.

 To date, the region has installed numerous irrigation systems and the entire cheese production is monitored and protected by the Regulatory Council for the PDO of Queso Manchego.